 - You can take fluids up to 100ml through security (but baby’s milk you can take more)

 - Approximately double the number of diapers you’d normally go through in your total transit time door-to-door!
-(Trust me! air pressure can do funny things – there’s nothing worse than dealing with a major baby diaper blow out mid-air and not having enough supplies)
+(Trust me!
+Air pressure can do funny things – there’s nothing worse than dealing with a major baby diaper blow out mid-air and not having enough supplies)

-- A few plastic bags or baby wet dry bags for any soiled clothing
+- A few plastic bags or baby wet dry bags for any soiled clothing (see above!)

-- A limited number of small toys/entertainment – see our suggestions here
+- A limited number of small toys/entertainment – see our baby toy suggestions here

 - An easy to grab diaper change kit (You can keep a more comprehensive diaper bag in the overhead locker but we always keep a “quick grab” pack of essentials in the seat in front)